 Lists within Lists

 When you have lists within lists, it’s crucial to maintain clarity by using different levels of punctuation.
-For instance, you might use commas for the main list and semicolons for the sub-lists.
+To give you an idea, you might use commas for the main list and semicolons for the sub-lists.

 Example: "The conference covered various topics, including: marketing strategies, which involved social media, email campaigns, and SEO; financial planning, which included budgeting, investment, and tax strategies; and human resources, covering recruitment, training, and employee relations."